maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 The ultimate form of graceful degradation is when failures happen constantly but users never notice because recovery is faster than perception.

 Netflix experiences thousands of service failures every day.
 Individual microservices crash, become slow, or return errors.
-But users watching video rarely see any impact because:
-- Traffic automatically reroutes to healthy instances
-- Degraded services fall back to cached data
-- Non-critical features disable themselves gracefully
-- The system is designed to operate in perpetual partial failure
+But users watching video rarely see any impact because traffic automatically reroutes to healthy instances, degraded services fall back to cached data, non-critical features disable themselves gracefully, and the system is fundamentally designed to operate in perpetual partial failure.

 Google Search serves results even when dozens of backend services are failing.
 The system degrades gracefully—maybe you don't get the most sophisticated ranking, maybe some special features don't appear—but you still get search results instantly.